ome/training-scripts/maintenance/preparation/cleanup.md

  - Add Prometaphase & Anaphase tags to siRNAi images
  - Create Metaphase tag to be added in workshop
+ - Add Rating of 5 to at least 1 Prometaphase, Metaphase & Anaphase images
  - Create rendering settings for some users on trainer-1's images

 Cleanup